 Canon EOS M50: Build and handling

-Rather than the compact-style look that the previous EOS M series CSCs have followed, the EOS M5 looks like a mini DSLR, thanks in part to its built-in EVF sitting relatively central above the lens – there’s also a small built-in flash tucked away in the raised hump of the camera.
-It’s certainly very petite, but not so small that it’s an issue when you pick it up.
+The EOS M5 looks like a mini DSLR instead of the compact-style look that the previous EOS M series CSCs have adopted, due in part to its built-in EVF sitting relatively central above the lens – there is also a slight built-in flash tucked away in the camera’s elevated hump.
+It’s obviously really petite, but not so tiny that when you pick it up, it’s a challenge.

 Taking its styling cues from both EOS DSLR and mirrorless ranges, the subtle two-tone finish of the EOS M5 gives the camera a premium look, with the metallic grey coordinating that of the lenses in the EF-M array.